 A poll of the newsroom has resulted in no resolutions per se.
 But we did come to one conclusion: We all need to eat less and sleep more.
 That's something that seems achievable, but we all know the easiest thing about a resolution is making one and the second easiest thing about them is forgetting about them on Jan.
 2.

 Nevertheless, even if we get more sleep in 2014, that could be the one thing to make all the other resolutions that much more attainable.

 According to the National Sleep Foundation, millions of people do not get enough sleep and many suffer from a lack of sleep; at least 40 million Americans suffer from over 70 different sleep disorders and 60 percent of adults report having sleep problems a few nights a week or more.
 In addition, more than 40 percent of adults experience daytime sleepiness severe enough to interfere with their daily activities at least a few days each month.

 "A short-lived bout of insomnia is generally nothing to worry about," notes the Harvard Women's Health Watch.
-"The bigger concern is chronic sleep loss, which can contribute to health problems such as weight gain, high blood pressure, and a decrease in the immune system's power."

 It's well known that sleep causes us to gain weight because it affects the way our bodies process and store carbohydrates, and by altering levels of hormones that affect our appetite.

 Getting at least eight hours of sleep a night helps with learning and memory, according to Harvard Medical School: "Sleep helps the brain commit new information to memory through a process called memory consolidation.
 In studies, people who'd slept after learning a task did better on tests later."